Mestway/SWIN-Project/README.md

 1. MatchInfo.in (This is the match info you wished to update your client code)

-    The matching grammar consists of three parts:
+    The matching syntax is defined as:

         [T1 (D1) {B1} T2 (D2) {B2}]